-OVERCOMING CURRENT TECHNOLOGY LIMITATIONS
+OVERCOMING CURRENT TECHNOLOGY LIMITS

 Squad members can specialise and cooperate; indeed, this is central to the squad concept.
-This suggests approaches to squads that can overcome the limitations that swarms or individual AxVs might suffer from.
-Here are some examples.

-- Specialisation encourages optimisation, reducing both cost and power consumption: squad members don't have to be interchangeable, so not all members need a high-resolution, high-power, high-cost LiDAR, for example. - Effective cooperation ensures that specialist squad members are kept back for when they can be most useful, reducing their energy consumption. - Squad members can use different communications technologies (terrestrial radio, satellite, laser, etc.).
-Squad members with multiple communications technologies can act as gateways, so we can build hybrid networks to mix local and over-thehorizon communications.
-Or a squad member may be able to act as a base station to facilitate particular types of local communications. - A squad member could specialise in high-power data processing, relieving other squad members of the processing burden and reducing the number of expensive processors needed, while reducing bandwidth requirements in reporting back to the control centre. - Squads inherently use members with contrasting functions: it's not easy to design a swarm that can combine flight and underwater exploration, but a squad would simply include a mix of airborne and underwater-capable members. - As a tanker aircraft supports fighters, so a squad could include AGVs dedicated to recharging other squad members.
+- Specialisation encourages optimisation, reducing both cost and power consumption: squad members don't have to be interchangeable, so not all members need a high-resolution, high-power, high-cost LiDAR, for example - Effective cooperation ensures that specialist squad members are kept back for when they can be most useful, reducing their energy consumption - Squad members can use different communications technologies (terrestrial radio, satellite, laser, etc.).
+Squad members with multiple communications technologies can act as gateways, so we can build hybrid networks to mix local and over-the-horizon communications.
+Or a squad member may be able to act as a base station to facilitate particular types of local communications - A squad member could specialise in high-power data processing, relieving other squad members of the processing burden and reducing the number of expensive processors needed, while reducing bandwidth requirements in reporting back to the control centre

+- Squads inherently use members with contrasting functions: it's not easy to design a swarm that can combine flight and underwater exploration, but a squad would simply include a mix of airborne and underwater-capable members. - As a tanker aircraft supports fighters, so a squad could include AGVs dedicated to recharging a swarm, as we have seen.